-- 1. The form of the examination of a course as mentioned in article 4.2 of the Teaching and Examination Regulations will be announced in the course manual. - 2.
-The examination of a course must meet the following conditions: valid, reliable, transparent and efficient.
-These conditions are detailed in RSM's testing policy document. - The questions and assignments of the examination of a course do not go beyond the sources announced in advance from which the examination material is derived.
-These sources need to be announced in the course manual before the start of the course. - 4.
+- 2. The examination of a course must meet the following conditions: valid, reliable, transparent and efficient.
+These conditions are detailed in RSM's testing policy document. - 3.
+At least 60% of the examination part must be individually assessed, unless the Examination Board granted exemption from this rule. - 4.
+The questions and assignments of the examination of a course do not go beyond the sources announced in advance from which the examination material is derived.
+These sources need to be announced in the course manual before the start of the course. - 5.
 The examination of a course is representative of the learning objectives of the course in terms of content and form and in line with the end terms of the degree programme.
-This is documented in a course assessment plan that will be published in the course manual - 5.
-The questions and assignments of an examination are clear and unambiguous, and are asked in such a way, or contain such instructions, that the student can know how comprehensive and detailed the answers must be. - 6.
-Well in advance of a written test being held, the examiner gives the students the opportunity, if possible, to peruse a written sample of a similar examination, and also the model answers and the norms on the basis of which the assessment was made. - 7.
-The duration of the examination is such that examinees have sufficient time, measured according to reasonable criteria, to answer the questions. - 8.
+This is documented in a course assessment plan that will be published in the course manual. - 6.
+The questions and assignments of an examination are clear and unambiguous, and are asked in such a way, or contain such instructions, that the student can know how comprehensive and detailed the answers must be. - 7.
+Well in advance of a written test being held, the examiner gives the students the opportunity, if possible, to peruse a written sample of a similar examination, and also the model answers and the norms on the basis of which the assessment was made. - 8.
+The duration of the examination is such that examinees have sufficient time, measured according to reasonable criteria, to answer the questions. - 9.
 In advance of the test concerned being held, the examiner asks a colleague to check the test on the instructions mentioned in this article.
 The Examination Board may prescribe a peer review protocol.